MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Subscription topology for workload infrastructure

-Using subscriptions to contain the environments can achieve the required level of isolation.
-Typically, the subscriptions aren't ephemeral but the deployments within them can be.
-The application landing zone subscription is provisioned by your platform team.

-All application landing zone subscriptions inherit the same governance from the organization's management groups.
-That way, consistency with production is ensured for testing and validation.
-However, subscription topologies can become complex.
-Depending on the number of environments, you'll need several subscriptions for just one workload.
-Depending on the type of environment, some environments might need dedicated subscriptions while other environments might be consolidated into one subscription.
+The platform team will give you an Azure landing zone subscription to run your workload.
+Depending on the **number of environments**, you might request several subscriptions for just one workload.
+Depending on the **type of environment**, some environments might need dedicated subscriptions while other environments might be consolidated into one subscription.

 Regardless, work with the platform team to design a topology that meets the overall reliability target for the workload.
-Avoid sharing application-owned resources between environments.
 There's benefit to sharing the platform-provided resources between environments in the same subscription because it will reflect the production environment.

+> [!NOTE]
+> Using multiple subscriptions to contain the environments can achieve the required level of isolation.
+Landing zone subscriptions inherit from the same management group.
+So, consistency with production is ensured for testing and validation.

 ##### Production subscription

-There might be resource limits defined on the subscription given to you as part of the application landing zone.
+There might be resource limits on the application landing zone subscription given to you.
 If you colocate all those resources in one subscription, you may reach those limits.
 Based on your scale units and expected scale, consider a more distributed model.
 For example,

-- One application landing zone subscription that contains both Azure DevOps build agents and global resources.
+- One subscription that contains both Azure DevOps build agents and global resources.

-- One application landing zone subscription, per region.
+- One subscription, per region.
 It contains the regional resources, the stamp resources, and jump boxes for the regional stamp(s).

 Here's an example subscription topology used in this architecture.